YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 667+

 - todo:
-	- **DB UPDATE**: set default picture profile (db) to `default.png`
-	- **DB UPDATE**: content card work: maybe a shortcut to edit master content/join content on individual contents (need to re-seed database w/ db updates), `ContentCard.js: returnTruncatedParticipants:~35-36`

-	- backend work, sort output content by most recent; prioritize non-published (`open`/`standby` first)

-- `ProfilePage`; create new content, editcontent, publish content
-- add in page validation
 	- add in authenticationredirect (still need to do tests w/out)
 - double check all relative paths to `hooks`/`helpesr`/`context` are updated `src/` post-reorganization
 - comments updated to reflect readme?